kampersanda/sif-embedding/evaluations/semeval/README.md

 # SemEval on sif-embedding

 Here, we provide a tool to evaluate this library on [SemEval STS Task](https://aclanthology.org/S16-1081/).
+We aim to reproduce the experiments at [ICLR 2017](https://openreview.net/forum?id=SyK00v5xx), but some parts (such as pre-processing) have not been fully reproduced.

+## Evaluation steps

-We show a procedure example run the evaluation, assuming you are at directory `sif-embedding/evaluations/semeval`.
+We show steps to run the evaluation, assuming you are at directory `sif-embedding/evaluations/semeval`.

 ### 1. Download SemEval STS datasets